At a Glance

 I love this place.
 I think you will too.

-The gastropub trend has been hitting Vegas hard lately, perhaps a little bit behind the curve but gaining ground rapidly with places like Public House at The Venetian and this place at the Hard Rock.
+The gastropub trend has been hitting Vegas hard lately, perhaps a little bit behind the curve but gaining ground rapidly with places like this at Hard Rock.
 I’m usually not a student of trendy restaurants but if they were all as fun, casual, and good as Culinary Dropout I’d be staying late after class every day.

 The concept comes from James Beard Award finalist Sam Fox and is a sister to the Scottsdale, Arizona restaurant of the same name.
 The guy behind the grill, Executive Chef Eric Suniga, is a veteran of such big name foodie havens as Thomas Keller’s Bouchon in California and Seablue in Las Vegas.